Geborgen/nordic-souls/README.md

 Before updating, please check the [changelog](https://github.com/Geborgen/nordic-souls/blob/main/CHANGELOG.md) and back up your saves.
 You may need to start a new save after certain updates, this will be indicated in the changelog.

 Updating is like installing the list.
-Make sure your paths are the same, and tick `Overwrite Installation`.
+Just make sure your paths are the same.

 > [!WARNING]
 > Any changes you have made to the list will be reverted upon updating.
 To keep mods that you added, prefix the mod name with `[NoDelete]`.